sevensigma-au/PowerPlatformTraining/README.md

 ## PowerPoint Slide
-For the people who want to see the power point slide
+For the people who want to see the [Power Point deck](PowerPlatform101.pptx)

 ## msapp file for the simple pet adoption app
 If you missed the PowerApps part

 ## Contact info